-Description of the Denmark 1 - Germany/Luxembourg AC border
+3.1 Description of the Denmark 1 - Germany/Luxembourg AC border

-CCR Hansa consists of two DC-connected borders and one AC-connected border.
+CCR Hansa consists of several DC-connected borders and one AC-connected radial border.
 To understand the capacity calculation methodology and the related methodologies for remedial actions it is important to know the current topology of the AC border which is shown in Figure 2.
-When the 220kV lines (green lines in map) are upgraded to 400kV, the one which connects to the Danish substation "Ensted" will instead connect to "Kassø", making the existing and new 400kV lines fully parallel.
+The border DK1-DE/LU consist of two 380/400kV lines fully parallel which are connected into the same substation "Kassø" on the Danish side and "Audorf (South)" at the German side.
+Additionally, a third interconnector, the West-Coast-Line (WCL), is currently under construction.

-At present, there are two phase-shifting transformers placed in Denmark at the substations where the 220kV lines connect.
-The aim of these is to equalize the distribution of flows between the 400kV and 220kV lines and therefore to ensure the 220kV lines are not overloaded in operation.
+At present, there are two phase-shifting transformers placed in Denmark at the substations where the 380/400kV lines connect.
+The aim of these is to equalize the distribution of flows between the lines and therefore to ensure the lines are not overloaded in operation.

 There is no synchronous connection from DK1 to DK2 or Scandinavia.
 DK1 is only connected with AC lines to the German grid.
-This means that all exchanges between DK1 and DE have to flow from Kassø to Audorf.
+This means that currently all exchanges between DK1 and DE have to flow from Kassø to Audorf until the connection of the Danish grid to the WCL is realized.
 Only the grid between Kassø and Audorf is represented within the capacity calculation of CCR Hansa.
-The 150kV line from Ensted in Denmark and Flensburg in Germany is only a supply line, as there is no transfer capability between the bidding zones of DK1 and DE on this line.
-Due to historic reasons, significant parts of Flensburg is supplied from Denmark and is part of the market in DK1.
+Due to historic reasons, significant parts of Flensburg are supplied from Denmark and is part of the market in DK1.

-Figure 2: Topological overview of the Denmark West (DK1) - Germany (DE/LU) AC connection within CCR Hansa.
-The green lines are 220kV lines and the red lines are 400kV lines, and these are both double circuits across the border between Denmark (DK1) and Germany (DE/LU).
+Figure 1: Topological overview of the Denmark West (DK1) - Germany (DE/LU) AC connection within CCR Hansa.
+Each red line represents a 380/400kV interconnector, consisting of a double circuit across the onshore border between Denmark (DK1) and Germany (DE/LU).
+The West Coast line from Klixbül to Endrup is not commissioned yet.

-Since both cross-border connections are connected to the substations Kassø in Denmark and Audorf in Germany, the DK1-DE/LU border is considered radial and no loop flows can occur.
+Since all three cross-border connections run in parallel, the DK1-DE/LU border is considered radial and no loop flows can occur.

-Description of Kriegers Flak Combined Grid Solution
+3.2 Description of Kriegers Flak Combined Grid Solution

-From 2019, two separate connections will make up the DK2-DE bidding-zone border.
+Since 2020, two separate connections are making up the DK2-DE bidding-zone border.
 The existing KONTEK DC interconnector and the Kriegers Flak Combined Grid Solution (KF CGS).